idrm/html2pdfserver/README.md

 When using custom fonts, parts of those fonts will be embedded in the generated PDF.
 Confirm with each font's license that that is permitted.

+## Disclaimer

+Per the Apache 2.0 License, the author shall not be held liable for any damages incurred while using this application.
+Use at your own risk.